 - Place in a cold oven set to 350°F (175°C).
 Let cook for at least two hours, preferably three.
 If using a slow cooker, set the timer for 8 hours on low or 6 hours on high.

 - Keep track towards the end and carefully lift the lid fifteen minutes before serving (30 if using a slow-cooker) and add the bok choy, bell pepper, and leek.
 At the same time, remove the marrow bone.
 Scoop out the marrow and stir into the stew.

 - Taste and adjust with salt and pepper if necessary.
-Serve with a generous amount of sour cream.
+Serve with sour cream and fresh cilantro.

 The spices in this dish go nicely with the rich lamb meat, but it's perfectly fine to use beef or pork.
 Consider combining different kinds of meat.
 Use marrow bone and pork spare ribs that are less lean than, for example, roast beef or pork roast.